 Chronic over-breathing leads to loss of health, poor fitness, compromised performance, and many ailments, including anxiety, asthma, fatigue, insomnia, heart problems, and even obesity.

 It may seem strange that such a disparate range of complaints can be caused by or worsened by over-breathing, but breathing influences literally every aspect of our health.

 We need oxygen and carbon dioxide (CO2)

-Our body needs oxygen so that muscles are able to work efficiently.
+Our body needs oxygen so that muscles can work efficiently.

-It is, however, a common misconception that breathing in a larger amount of air increases the oxygenation of the blood.
-It is physiologically impossible to increase the oxygen saturation of the blood in this way because the blood is almost always already fully saturated.
+However, it is a common misconception that breathing in a larger amount of air increases the oxygenation of the blood.
+It is physiologically impossible to increase the blood’s oxygen saturation in this way because the blood is almost always already fully saturated.
 It would be like pouring more water into a glass that is already filled to the brim.

 The idea of taking bigger breaths to take in more oxygen is akin to telling an individual, who is already eating enough food to provide their daily caloric needs, that they need to eat more.

 Until now, we have been indoctrinated with the ‘benefits’ of taking deep breaths by well-meaning stress counselors, yoga practitioners, physiotherapists, and sports coaches, not to mention the Western media.
 And it’s easy to see why this belief is perpetuated: Taking a large breath can actually feel good, even if it can actually be bad for you.

 Most of us will think of carbon dioxide (CO2) as a poison, something we have to get rid of.